tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 In packet networks, the packets of a specific Slice-Flow Aggregate MAY be identified by one or more specific fields carried within the packet.
-An NRP ingress boundary node populates the respective field(s) in packets that are mapped to a Slice-Flow Aggregate in order to allow interior NRP nodes toidentify and apply the specific Per Hop Behavior (PHB) associated with the Slice-Flow Aggregate.
+An NRP ingress boundary node populates the respective field(s) in packets that are mapped to a Slice-Flow Aggregate in order to allow interior NRP nodes to identify and apply the specific Per Hop Behavior (PHB) associated with the Slice-Flow Aggregate.
 The PHB defines the scheduling treatment and, in some cases, the packet drop probability.